 In 1972, William, who was a keen pilot and fully qualified, was competing in an air show in the UK.
 Tragically, after take-off, he lost control of his plane, causing its wing to clip a tree, which caused the plane to burst into flames.

-His body was so badly burned that he had to be identified via his dental records.
+Tragically, his body was so badly burned that he had to be identified by his dental records.
 He was just 30 years of age when he passed.